-- A. The Bureau of Financial Services shall be supervised by a Director, who shall be Chief Financial Officer of the City, and who shall report to the Chief Administrative Officer (CAO).
-The Bureau shall include such other employees as the Council may provide.
-The responsibilities of the Bureau of Financial Services shall include public finance and treasury management, financial planning, accounting, grants, pension oversight and other services or responsibilities the Council or the CAO may assign. - B. The Financial Planning Division shall be supervised by a Manager who shall report to the Director and shall perform the duties of the position referred to in the Oregon Revised Statutes as Budget Officer.
-The responsibilities of the Financial Planning Division shall include financial planning, forecasting, publishing the budget and other responsibilities the Director may assign.

-- C. The Accounting Division shall be supervised by a Controller who reports to the Director and shall have specific authority to: - 1.
-Establish, maintain, and enforce citywide accounting policies, practices, rules and regulations.
+- A. The Bureau of Financial Services shall be under the direction and control of the Office of Management and Finance.
+The Bureau of Financial Services shall be supervised by a Director, who shall be the Chief Financial Officer (CFO) of the City, and who shall report to the Chief Administrative Officer (CAO).
+The responsibilities of the Bureau of Financial Services shall include public finance and treasury management, debt management, financial planning (including budget development and monitoring), accounting, grants management, pension oversight and other services or responsibilities the Council or the CAO may assign.
+The Bureau of Financial Services shall be responsible for assigned grant funds. - B. The Accounting Division shall be supervised by a Controller who reports to the CFO and shall have specific authority to: - 1.
+Establish, maintain and enforce citywide accounting policies, practices, rules and regulations.
 The Controller shall be the final authority for interpretations of accounting and financial reporting policies and practices. - 2.
 Authorize reports that disclose the fiscal condition of the City to external users including the Comprehensive Annual Financial Report (CAFR), the Single Audit Report, and other reports required by federal, state and local regulations. - 3.
-Conduct or contract with public accounting firms to conduct financial and compliance audits and other tests to determine compliance with citywide accounting and financial reporting policies and current professional standards and adequacy of internal controls over accounting transactions, the cost of which shall be paid by the bureau being audited. - 4.
-In cooperation with the Bureau of Purchases and the Bureau of Technology Services, review and approve the purchase of systems or changes to systems used to track and record financial transactions. - 5.
-In cooperation with the Bureau of Human Resources review and approve actions to create, classify or change the duties or compensation of those positions throughout the City whose primary function is accounting. - 6.
-Other duties as may be assigned by the Director.
+Conduct or contract with public accounting firms to conduct financial and compliance audits and other tests to determine compliance with citywide accounting and financial reporting policies and current professional standards and adequacy of internal controls over accounting transactions, the cost of which shall be paid by the bureau being audited. - C. The Financial Planning Division shall be supervised by a Manager who shall report to the CFO.
+The Financial Planning Division is responsible to coordinate development of the City's budget, monitor expenditures and revenues, provide fiduciary oversight of the General Fund, administer grants and perform other duties as assigned.